 Osman Asad Mohamed, a migrant from southern Somalia, also witnessed the deaths.
 He said smugglers had a spare wooden boat ready to take away the bodies and collect any abandoned luggage.

 Abdelaziz Yusuf, a criminal lawyer in Cairo, said Egyptian maritime law required all vessels to carry communication equipment and to call for help in an emergency.
 If anyone died, Yusuf said, the sailors could be prosecuted either under maritime law, for failure to perform their duties, or under civilian law for deliberate failure to act to save a life when they were able.
-The latter could be deemed premeditated first-degree murder under Article 230 of the Egyptian penal code, which carries a death penalty.
+The latter could be deemed premeditated first-degree murder under Article 230 of the Egyptian penal code, which carries the death penalty.

 Local sailors identified the boat as one that operated from the small, military-controlled port of Abu Qir further along the coast from Miami Beach.
 Local fishermen and security officials said smuggling from that port was controlled by Ismail al-Bougy, a powerful 41-year-old who got his start hawking seafood on the street.
 Bougy’s real name, according to the security officials and a police report seen by Reuters, is Ismail Ali.